-Sholem Aleykhem
+Sholom Aleykhem

-(instrumental, followed by singing)
+(Instrumental, followed by singing)

 Gut Yontef.
+Welcome to our Yom Kippur ceremony.
 Today we end the Ten Days of Awe, the period from Rosh Hashonah to Yom Kippur.
 It is the most important time in the Jewish calendar - a time for honest self-reflection, forgiveness, healing, and turning anew to better hit the mark and live a life of doing justice to others.